Fios-Quest/advanced-rust-in-easy-steps/src/patterns/builder.md

 ```

 There are arguably two versions of this pattern, a simpler version that will work in just about any language that I'm
-going to refer to as "Builder Lite", and a more complex version that only works in languages, the
+going to refer to as "Builder Lite", and a more complex version that only works in languages with strict generic typing,
-"[Typestate](./typestate.md) Builder".
+the "[Typestate](./typestate.md) Builder".
 Each has their own pros and cons, and we'll go over those too.

 Builder Lite
 ------------